 I don’t believe I’m very good at anything.
 Truly, I don’t.

-I have a deep rooted envy of people who brim with self-confidence.
-The kind of people who breeze confidently into any situation, and effortlessly glide through it knowing that what they are doing is right.
+I have a deep-rooted envy of people who brim with self-confidence.
+The kind of people who breeze confidently into any situation, and effortlessly glide right through knowing that what they are doing is right.
 That what they are doing is good.

 That’s not me.
 It never has been.